rscoz/rscoz.github.io/index.md

 ## Sysadmin | `at` [BySeven](http://www.byseven.com.br/)
 **09/2016 - 12/2017**, - Joinville - SC/Brazil

-bySeven is a consulting headquartered in Joinville/SC, also distributed throughout Brazil and abroad, such as Latin America and USA, present in renowned clients of the most diverse segments.
+bySeven is a consulting headquartered in Joinville/SC, present in renowned clients of the most diverse segments.

 At bySeven I worked as a system administrator on support and projects teams, ensuring the high availability of oracle database, from the perspective of infrastructure.